dafny-lang/dafny/docs/dev/Dafny-Documentation-Status-31May2023.md

 ## Checking of examples

 Nearly all the examples in the reference manual, error catalog, FAQs and tutorials are written in a way such that scripts (`check-examples`) check that the examples work correctly (as dafny evolves).
-These checs are done as part of CI.
+These checks are done as part of CI.

 ## Material for developers of the dafny tools